Women in Mexico

 The status of women in Mexico has changed significantly over time.
 Until the twentieth century, Mexico was an overwhelmingly rural country, with rural women's status defined within the context of the family and local community.
 With urbanization beginning in the sixteenth century, following the Spanish conquest of the Aztec empire, cities have provided economic and social opportunities not possible within rural villages.
 Roman Catholicism in Mexico has shaped societal attitudes about women's social role, emphasizing the role of women as nurturers of the family, with the Virgin Mary as a model.
 Marianismo has been an ideal, with women's role as being within the family under the authority of men.
 In the twentieth century, Mexican women made great strides towards a more equal legal and social status.
 In 1953 women in Mexico were granted the right to vote in national elections.

 Urban women in Mexico worked in factories, the earliest being the tobacco factories set up in major Mexican cities as part of the lucrative tobacco monopoly.
 Women ran a variety of enterprises in the colonial era, with the widows of elite businessmen continuing to run the family business.
 In the prehispanic and colonial periods, non-elite women were small-scale sellers in markets.
 In the late nineteenth century, as Mexico allowed foreign investment in industrial enterprises, women found increased opportunities to work outside the home.
-Women can now be seen working in factories, working in portable food carts, and owning their own business.
+Women began increasingly working in factories, working in portable food carts, and owning their own business.
 “In 1910, women made up 14% of the workforce, by 2008 they were 38%”.

 Mexican women face discrimination and at times harassment from the men exercising machismo against them.
 Although women in Mexico are making great advances, they are faced with the traditional expectation of being the head of the household.
 Researcher Margarita Valdés noted that while there are few inequities imposed by law or policy in Mexico, gender inequalities perpetuated by social structures and Mexican cultural expectations limit the capabilities of Mexican women.

+In Linda A. Curcio-Nagy research paper ,which dates back to Mexico City in the 1600s, mistreatment of women under New Spain colonial reign is explored through a scandalous trail.
+The paper follows the life of Doña Josefa de Angulo in regard to an Inquisition trail that was brought forth due to the mistreatment of women at The Recogimiento de la Magdalena.
+Josefa was married to Juan de Vilches; however, he sent her to Recogimiento (a kind of home for "wayward women") because she could would not conformed to patriarchal norms and was considered disobedient.
+The paper by Curcio-Nagy covers the details of scandal, society in Mexico City, and colonial male patriarchal religious influence and how Josefa’s actions demonstrate female agency and a challenge to gendered norms in colonial New Spain.

 As of 2014, Mexico has the 16th highest female homicide rate in the world.